 mBank Hipoteczny is a specialised bank, established and operating on the basis of the Act of Covered bonds and Mortgage Banks.
 Its basic specialisation consists in ability to issue mortgage covered bonds and public sector covered bonds that constitute key sources of financing in the bank's balance sheet.
 This specialisation determines limited product range of the Bank.
-The Bank offers mortgage loans for financing of real estates in two business lines - commercial banking and retail banking.
-The sources of client acquisition are: own sales conducted by specialised services of the Bank, sales via the branch network of mBank Group and sales via other sale channels.
+In 2017, the Bank offered mortgage loans to finance real estate in two business lines - Commercial Banking and Retail Banking.
+The Bank's own sales carried out by the Bank's specialists is the main source of acquiring corporate customers.